nathanolszowski/Squirrel-v2/README.md

 ## Project status

 1. Priority 1 :

-- [x] Work on code factorization and scraping speed
-- [ ] Progress bar
-- [ ] Improve the recovery of longitude/latitude and addresses for all agencies
+- [ ] Improve the quality of data recovery in particular longitude/latitude and addresses for all agencies (asset_type for arthur loyd, resume for alexbolton)
 - [ ] Homogenize data collection
+- [ ] Working on filters rationalisation (in particular JLL)
+- [x] Working on asynchronous programing

+2. Priority 2 :
+- [ ] Deduplicate the request logic
+- [ ] Improve scraper heritage
+- [ ] Improve descovery strategy
+- [ ] Adding a scraping limitation for APIScraper
+- [ ] Cache system to avoid re-scraping the same pages too often?
+- [ ] Identification of too large number of None values (css selector validation)
 - [ ] Manage duplicates :
    - compare lat/long, adresse, accroche, titre et surface totale

-2. Priority 2 :
-- [ ] Cache system to avoid re-scraping the same pages too often?
-- [ ] Identification of too large number of None values

 3. Priority 3 :
 - [ ] Addition of market sectors
+- [ ] Progress bar
 - [ ] Compare the new export with the old one
 - [ ] Natural language processing for resume and amenities (with IA if possible)
+- [ ] Visualisation and exploration